-Bullets flew for 4 minutes as deputy waited outside
+Bullets flew for 4 minutes as armed deputy waited outside Florida school

 "I'm devastated.
 Sick to my stomach.
 There are no words," Israel said.
 "These families lost their children.
 We lost coaches.
 I've been to the funerals, I've been to the homes. ...
 I've been to the vigils.
 It's just -- there are no words."

-Asked what Peterson should have done when gunfire broke out at Marjory Stoneman Douglas High School on February 14, he said gone into the building.
+Asked what Peterson should have done when gunfire broke out at the Parkland school on February 14, Israel said the resource officer should have gone into the building.

 "Addressed the killer.
-Killed the killer," Israel said.
+Killed the killer," the sheriff said.

 Israel suspended Peterson without pay pending an investigation.
 Peterson chose to resign, he said.